ngx-metaui/rules/DEV-INFO.md

 It will create a symlink and every time you do a change and run `./scripts/ci/build.sh link` again you will see it in your new project.

+In the target angular project `<ngx-meta project home>`  add new option into the angular.json `"preserveSymlinks": true` under the `projects/<project-name>/architect/build/options`

 Then while you are in the directory of `myTestApp` project you can execute schematics command like this:

 ```